jsfenfen/paper_fec/campfin/efilings/management/commands/readme.md

 ### Processing of line itemizations

 It's probably useful to queue the line itemization entry process.
 An example of the line entry is given in examples/read_and_transform_FEC_demo.py.
 This part of the script should act on filings where data_is_processed is "0" and set it to "1" upon completion.

+There's a managementment command called **send_body_row_jobs** that will enter all of the needed itemizations from within django.
+It's useful for entering archived data, and is slightly more efficient because it doesn't need to create new form parsers for every filing.